Day 1

 TRAVEL VISA

 A Visa is mandatory for travel to Egypt.
-Egypt's Visa is $15 for US citizens (if obtained in the US)
+Egypt's Visa is TBA for US citizens (if obtained in the US)

 and $25-$30 USD on arrival in Egypt.